-- (1) The application was deemed properly made on 10 May 2023 - (2) Council did not issue a confirmation notice as it was not required under s2.2 of the Development Assessment Rules - (3) The application does not trigger any referrals. - (4) The application included sufficient information and it was not necessary to issue an information request. - (5) The following matters have been key considerations for the assessment manager- - (a) material about the application, including the proposal plans and the applicant's report; - (b) the North Burnett Regional Planning Scheme 2014 v1.4 (amendments commenced 17 August 2020), to the extent relevant; and - (c) the SPP, to the extent that it is not appropriately integrated in the planning scheme.
+- (1) The application was deemed properly made on 4 April 2023 - (2) Council did not issue a confirmation notice as it was not required under s2.2 of the Development Assessment Rules - (3) The application does not trigger any referrals. - (4) The application included insufficient information and it was necessary to issue an information request on 5 May 2023.
+The applicant responded on the 10 May 2023. - (5) The following matters have been key considerations for the assessment manager- - (a) material about the application, including the proposal plans and the applicant's report; - (b) the North Burnett Regional Planning Scheme 2014 v1.4 (amendments commenced 17 August 2020), to the extent relevant; and - (c) the SPP, to the extent that it is not appropriately integrated in the planning scheme.